omichelsen/ole.michelsen.dk/src/blog/how-to-take-screenshots-with-puppeteer-and-jest.md

   <source src="/images/blog/how-to-take-screenshots-with-puppeteer-and-jest/e2e.mp4" type="video/mp4">
 </video>

-You do not have to use Jest to record videos (e.g. to show in the App Store), you can also use `puppeteer-screen-recorder` in a normal script like in our first example.
+You do not have to use Jest to record videos, you can also use `puppeteer-screen-recorder` in a normal script like in our first example.

 These are just some of the use cases I have found very helpful when developing, testing and marketing web apps.
 If you have other ideas how to use Puppeteer, please let me know in the comments below!